Elliot Steinmetz: Legal career

 Steinmetz is a partner at the Long Island based law firm of Rosenberg & Steinmetz PC.
 A boutique real estate law firm with areas of practice focused on commercial real estate transactions and litigation.

 Personal life

-Steinmetz is Jewish.
+Steinmetz is Jewish, and lives in Woodmere, New York.
 He completed his Juris Doctor (J.D.) degree at St. John's University School of Law in 2005.

 His son Jacob Steinmetz is a professional baseball pitcher in the Arizona Diamondbacks organization.
 He was selected in the third round of the 2021 Major League Baseball draft by the Diamondbacks.
 He was the first practicing Orthodox Jewish player to be selected by a major league team.
-He will play for Team Israel in the 2023 World Baseball Classic in Miami, Florida, in March 2023.
+He played for Team Israel in the 2023 World Baseball Classic in Miami, Florida, in March 2023.

+In 2024, Steinmetz facilitated the creation of a five-week educational segment on Holocaust studies for a MLB player who was interested in reconciliation following a past event.
+The player, Core Jackson, called Steinmetz minutes after being drafted to the New York Yankees, to thank Steinmetz for his help.